terra-money/docs/docs/develop/dapp/smart-contracts/build-terra-dapp.md

 # Build a simple Terra dApp

-This tutorial is designed to get you acquainted with everything you need to know to launch your own smart-contract powered applications on Terra.
+This tutorial is designed to acquaint you with everything you need to know to launch your own smart-contract powered applications on Terra.

-Using CosmWasm's default template contract as an example, this tutorial walks you through the necessary steps to go from an idea to execution.
+Using CosmWasm's default template contract as an example, this tutorial walks through the necessary steps to go from an idea to execution.

 In this guide, you will learn:

-1. How to set up your environment for smart contract development and testing.
+- How to set up your environment for smart contract development and testing
-2. The basic structure and execution model for smart contracts.
+- The basic structure and execution model for smart contracts
-3. The local build, upload, and testing process.
+- The local build, upload, and testing process

 ## Requirements